-- the person insured dies within 14 days of the diagnosis of the defined medical condition, or - a criminal act by you, or by the person insured if that's not you, has caused or contributed to the medical condition, or - the Policy Schedule has a special term that excludes an event or condition from Serious Illness Trauma cover. - 'Criminal act' or 'criminal activity' means conduct that is an offence, where the maximum punishment allowed by law for that type of offence is a prison sentence or a sentence of home detention.
+- > you die within 14 days of the diagnosis of the defined medical condition, or - > a criminal act by you, has caused or contributed to the medical condition, or - > the Policy Schedule has a special term that excludes an event or condition from Serious Illness Trauma cover. - 'Criminal act' or 'criminal activity' means conduct that is an offence, where the maximum punishment allowed by law for that type of offence is a prison sentence or a sentence of home detention.
 This includes any conduct that meets the legal requirements for such an offence, even if the conduct does not result in any charges or convictions.
 It is not necessary for the requirements to be proved beyond a reasonable doubt.